msft-teams/tools/TeamsSampleHub/SampleHubReactVersion/README.md

         1. Azure client Id (App id).
         2. Deep Link URL and all required app Ids which we need to deep link.
         3. If you have SharePoint Framework app then provide the SharePoint client Id and List Id.
+        4. Update the app ids in the appsettings.config file in the api before deployment
+	    5. Update the apiendpoint in the links.tsx file in ClientApp folder

 -   When ready, select Create.
 -  	Please use the sample hub endpoint to configure the client react app.

-###Publish your Sample Hub Client App.
+### Publish your Sample Hub Client App.

 Sample hub client app is configured to consume the endpoint created in the previous steps.This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).